App version: 0.1.0

 Typical Rates and Fees for Short-Term Business Financing

 Rates and fees vary, but the annual percentage rate (APR) is typically higher for short-term business loans than long-term loans.
-APR is the total cost of the loan, interest plus fees.Short-term business financing options (other than invoice factoring and merchant cash advances) of fewer than five years may carry an interest rate (not APR) typically between 8% and 13%, but that can vary by lender and borrower qualifications.Alternative short-term business financing like merchant cash advances and invoice factoring use factor rates rather than interest rates and can have APRs in the triple digits.
+APR is the total cost of the loan, which includes both interest and fees.Short-term business financing options (other than invoice factoring and merchant cash advances) of fewer than five years may carry an interest rate (not APR) typically between 8% and 13%, but that can vary by lender and borrower qualifications.Alternative short-term business financing, such as merchant cash advances and invoice factoring, use factor rates rather than interest rates and can have APRs in the triple digits.
 Factoring fees are calculated as a decimal figure rather than a percentage and are multiplied by the cash advance amount to calculate the total cost of funding.
 Factor rates typically range between 1.1 to 1.5 times the cash advance amount, depending on the industry, business history, and revenue.In addition to the interest rate or factor rate, there may be fees associated with your short-term business loan, including:

 • Application fees: Charges for processing your application and setting up an account